Rosh Hashana & Yom Kippur 2022 • 5783

 Maryland Hillel wants to provide a meaningful High Holiday experience while keeping the health of our community in mind.
-Spots are limited for all programs, advanced sign-up is required, and priority will be given to current UMD students.
+Advanced sign-up is highly encouraged for services and required for all meals.
 Please note that any non-student guests that will be joining us for the High Holidays must be vaccinated.

 In-Person Services: Come together for on-campus services!
 Below is an overview of what will be offered.
 Check out our High Holidays Services website for detailed information.
 Please note that any non-student guests that will be joining us for the High Holidays must be vaccinated.